 Designed by the legendary Arnold Palmer, this layout leans heavily on traditional Scottish elements gracefully blended into the natural terrain of the surrounding campus.
 It gets right down to business with an opening par 5 that features two bunkers waiting for misaligned tee shots.
 The closing hole resembles a geometry exam, with a passing grade dependent on a study of the best angles.

-Challenge the same holes that annually confront a stellar Champions Tour field on a layout styled by the internationally respected Robert Trent Jones Jr. The graceful design takes full advantage of the rolling terrain with elevation changes, towering trees and abundant water providing plenty of suspense.
+Challenge the same holes that annually confront a stellar Champions Tour field on a layout styled by the internationally respected Robert Trent Jones Jr. The graceful design of the Jones Course takes full advantage of the rolling terrain with elevation changes, towering trees and abundant water providing plenty of suspense.
+Since the Jones Course is private, you must book a Stay & Play package to tee off here.
+Open publicly, however, the Jackson Course presents rolling fairways and changes in elevation throughout the course, appealing to golfers of various skill levels

 This is an early Robert Trent Jones Sr. course that hosted the PGA Championship in 1974, won by Lee Trevino.
 Set in a magnificent public park among mature oaks, maples and other hardwoods, Tanglewood is generally considered one of the finest courses in the southeastern United States and a personal favorite of the prolific Jones.